 The Examination will commence promptly at 10 am local time and must be completed by 2 pm, a total of four (4) hours.

 At exactly 9 am, each participant is permitted to view all of the supplied materials, take notice of the supplied containers, organize the materials, prepare containers (foaming), and organize the fresh materials.
 No cutting of fresh materials is permitted, with the exception of the body flowers category.

 The on-site Examination component is traditionally held on the second Saturday or Sunday of June with the location to be determined based on the number of applicants taking the examination.
 It usually takes place in or around the Greater Toronto Area and the date may change to accommodate the increasing number of participants.

 Please note that there are no size or value restrictions in any category, however, the judges will evaluate the design predominately on the fresh material used, rather than the permitted items or props, which are there to be used only as a complementary component to the fresh material.

 The designs are judged by a minimum of 3 qualified examiners who are CAFA members.
 If the Candidate reaches an averaged score from all judges of at least 70%, a pass is awarded.
 If a combined average of 350 marks can be achieved with no one design falling below 65%, the candidate is awarded a full pass and will be inducted at a later date.
 If two designs fall below 65%, the candidate is invited to participate in the examination the following year for just the failed categories, at the discretion of the President.
 The cost of re-examination of the failed categories (maximum of 2) will be $175 each.

-Purchase of Phase Two examination is a non-refundable fee of $800, which must be submitted no later than May 15th, payable to the Canadian Academy of Floral Art.
+Purchase of Step Two examination is a non-refundable fee of $800, which must be submitted at the determined date, payable to the Canadian Academy of Floral Art.
 Please mail your payment to the address below.